43081j/43081j.github.io/_posts/2025-09-09-overengineering-inputs.md

 ## Example: `is-number` (90M downloads/week)

-The `is-number` library determines if a value is a positive, finite number or number-like string.
+The `is-number` library determines if a value is a positive, finite number or number-like string (maybe we should name it `is-positive-finite-number` to be more accurate).

 Again, there will be edge cases where we want to deal with number-like strings or we want to validate that a number is within a range (e.g. finite).